aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-vba-macros/_index.md

 ---
-title: Working with VBA Macros
+title: Working with Word VBA Macros
-linktitle: Working with VBA Macros
+linktitle: Working with Word VBA Macros
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to work with VBA macros in Word documents using Aspose.Words for .NET.
 Complete tutorials with code samples to create, modify and run VBA macros in your Word documents.
 type: docs